-Dunaway oversees and manages all aspects of the Tulane Athletics Communication office, including finances, technology, two athletics websites, the Green Wave's social media platforms, three full-time assistants, one graduate assistant and several student workers.
+Dunaway oversees and manages all aspects of the Tulane Athletics Communication office, including finances, technology, two athletics websites, the Green Wave's social media platforms, four full-time assistants, one graduate assistant and several student workers.
 He also serves as the point man for the promotion of Tulane's 16 collegiate sports programs through local, state and national media.

 In 2011-12, he was the local media coordinator for the 2012 NCAA Men's Basketball Final Four at the Mercedes-Benz Superdome and was a member of the New Orleans 2012 NCAA Men's Basketball Final Four Public Relations Committee.
 He also assisted with the 2012 BCS National Championship in New Orleans.